 Each county can create its own guidelines for parenting coordinators.
 For example, Monterey County laws state that the courts may appoint one if a divorce case involves child custody or visitation issues, upon stipulation of the parties and court approval.
 Check with your county courts to find out the exact procedures for using parenting coordinators.
 If you believe your family could benefit from a parenting coordinator, let the courts know that you wish to work with one.
 This might be the case if you feel you and your spouse cannot come to agreements about child custody or support on your own.

 It generally costs between $200 and $400 per hour to work with a parenting coordinator.
 The couple will pay for the coordinator by splitting the costs equally or in proportion with their incomes.
+One parent may pay the entire cost of the parenting coordinator if he or she has a significantly higher income than the other.
 While this may seem expensive, it can be well worth the cost for many parents.

 How to Make the Most of Your Parenting Coordinator